-Setting, changing, and deleting a password
+Setting, changing, or deleting an administrator password

-To set, change, or delete a password, do the following:
+To set or change an administrator password, do the following:

-Note: A password can be any combination of up to twelve characters (A- Z, a-z, and 0-9).
-See "Password considerations" on page 27 for more information.
+Note: A password can be any combination of up to eight characters (A- Z, a-z, and 0-9).

-- 1. Start the Setup Utility program (see Chapter 2, "Using the Setup Utility," on page 27). - 2.
-From the Setup Utility program menu, select Security. - 3.
-Select Set Passwords.
-Read the information displayed on the right side of the screen.
+- 1. Start the Setup Utility program (see "Starting the Setup Utility program" on page 31). - 2.
+From the Setup Utility program menu, select Set Administrator Password and press Enter. - 3.
+The password dialog box will be displayed.
+Type the new password, and press - 4.
+When prompted to confirm the password, type the password again.
+If you type the password correctly, the password will be installed.